The Bourgogne winegrowing region stretches over more than 230 kilometers, from Auxerre to Mâcon.

 The Bourgogne wine region only accounts for 4% of national wine production, but the region contains 22% of the AOCs in France, making it one of the country’s leading regions.

-The 84 appellations that comprise the Bourgogne region are divided into three levels:
+The 84 appellations that comprise the Bourgogne region are divided into four levels:

 Bourgogne wines are mainly single-varietal, unlike the wines from Bordeaux, for example, which are blends of different grapes.
 This confers on them great purity of expression, placing strong emphasis on the specifics of the land which produced them, or terroir.